 Graduate students must submit a minimum of 3 courses from within the same department (unless they will be doing full-time research).
 Graduate courses are numbered 500-900.
 Graduate students can take courses from within a single subject area.

 SFU does not have a minimum GPA requirement for inbound exchange students.

 Language of instruction: English

-No language requirement is needed for students who study an English taught BA.
+No language requirement is needed for students who study a fully English taught BA.

 You can find information on this university’s credits in the credit conversion table